-(c) General requirements/location and design criteria. ~~In addition to the criteria set forth in Section 16-3-40, a~~ All wireless communication facilities and sites shall be designed and located using the criteria set forth in this Subsection.
+(e-d) General requirements/location and design criteria.
+All wireless communication facilities and sites shall be designed and located using the criteria set forth in this Subsection.
 The City Council may withhold approval of any facility that does not meet any of these criteria.